 Our patients' satisfaction represents the most important and challenging aspect of our business.
 Whether or not your job responsibilities place you in direct patient contact, you represent the practice with your appearance as well as your actions.
-The properly-attired individual helps to create a favorable image for the practice, to the public and fellow employees.
-The uniform must be clean and pressed at all times, shoes must be of a clinical/professional style and must be kept clean at all the times.
+The properly attired individual helps to create a favorable image for the practice, to the public and fellow employees.

 Employees are required to wear appropriate business attire or a specified uniform depending on specific job duties.
 All employees should use discretion in wearing attire that is appropriate for the office and patient interaction.
-Solid white or black long sleeve shirt and cardigan sweater/Lab coat may be worn with uniform.